megany128/ReShare/README.md

 Don't let your additional resources go to waste - care to share with ReShare.

 # Installation Guide
-To install, please visit to https://appdistribution.firebase.dev/i/c511fe95799c8ab4.
+To install, please visit https://appdistribution.firebase.dev/i/c511fe95799c8ab4.
 Enter your email address to gain access and check your email address to view the app.
 Follow the instructions to set up your device.
 Please email megany128@gmail.com if you have any questions or feedback.

 # FAQs